takaya-imai/lnwallet-site/recovering-lost-bitcoin-balance.md

 *Important note: restored wallet will appear empty at first and that is completely normal as it needs some time to catch up with network.*

 If you did not save your mnemonic code then there is nothing that can be done to recover your balance.
-Bitcoin is decentralised and meaning there is no third party that can recover lost Bitcoins if you did not take proper precautions to look after your wallet's mnemonic code.
+Bitcoin is decentralised, meaning there is no third party that can recover lost Bitcoins for you if you did not take proper precautions beforehand.

 ### When your wallet is restored but the balance is still zero